ARogala/cs-feedy/README.md

 ## Instructions

-To install a development version fork this code.
+To install a development version fork or clone this code.
 And run

 npm install
 npm start

+Also need to clone and run a local version of CORS Anywhere see dependencies

 Check out the app: https://csfeedy.surge.sh